spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/05-edge/02-native.md

 5. After the boot process finishes, the VM will shut down automatically.

-6. Go into settings to mark hard disk as primary boot device
+6. Go into settings to mark hard disk as primary boot device.

 7. Boot up the VM and wait for it to finish.
 When the VM finishes booting, a QR Code with **Edge-host ID** will be displayed.